 This section further provides that no establishment should be issued a certificate of completion unless it has adhered to the accessibility norms formulated by the government.
 For existing buildings, the obligation is to adhere to these standards within 5 years from the notification of the Rules

-Non-compliance with respect to any of the obligations under the new Act could result in the imposition of a fine of up to INR 10,000 in the first instance and for any subsequent contravention the fine shall not be less than fifty thousand rupees and may extend to five lakh rupees.
+Non-compliance with respect to any of the obligations under the could result in the imposition of a fine of up to INR 10,000 in the first instance and for any subsequent contravention the fine shall not be less than fifty thousand rupees and may extend to five lakh rupees.